FactomProject/factom-docs/api-descriptions.md

 ### entry

-Retrieve a specified entry using its key merkle root.
+Retrieve a specified entry using its Entry Hash.

 <br>Parameters: keymr
 <br>Request: